Content Management in the past

 As a result, headless CMSs emerged.
 A headless CMS is a backend application that decouples the frontend of a platform from the backend.
 Now, the database is where you store your documents, and content is made available on any type of platform through an API.
 To help you understand, we've visualized it for you.

-A traditional CMS is built up of three parts: the head, the body, and the feet.
-The feet are the editing environment, the foundation of every CMS.
-The body is the CMS’s database, it’s where you store all your documents and manage all your content.
-The head is the part that makes a digital platform visible to visitors.
+A traditional CMS is composed of three parts: the head, the body, and the feet.
+The feet represent the editing environment, which is the foundation of every CMS.
+The body, on the other hand, is where you store all your documents and manage all your content.
+Lastly, the head is the part that makes a digital platform visible to visitors.
 As you can see, a traditional CMS is an integrated construction where the head, body, and feet are all attached.

-A headless CMS has the same structure, but instead of providing one integrated system, it allows you to choose the parts independently.
+Meanwhile, a headless CMS has the same structure, but it allows you to choose the parts independently.
 Most importantly, the body and the head of the CMS are separated.
 This means you can publish your content on every possible device, simply by picking and choosing the ‘head’ you want.

-The body and the head communicate with each other through an API, an Application Programming Interface.
-An API connects two applications and allows them to exchange data, such as programming languages, images, video, or text.
+The body and the head communicate through an API, which stands for Application Programming Interface.
+An API connects two applications and allows them to exchange data, such as programming languages, images, videos, or text.

 A headless CMS delivers all your content through an API directly to the frontend you desire.
 Because of its headless structure, content can be displayed on a website, a mobile application, or any other type of platform or technology.
-Its structure allows you to reuse your content on every digital platform.
-It allows you to scale up and anticipate the rise of new technologies.
+Its structure allows you to reuse your content on every digital platform and to scale up and anticipate the rise of new technologies.

-Do you want to learn more about the benefits of using a headless CMS?
-Get in touch with one of our experts.
-We’re happy to share.
+Would you like to know more about the benefits of using a headless CMS?
+Don't hesitate to get in touch with one of our experts – we're more than happy to share our knowledge with you!